akshatk-khurana/Weather-App/README.md

 # Weather App

 ## Description
 A command line weather app that allows users to get the weather of a certain city in the current moment.
-It uses the OpenWeatherMap Current Weather API (https://openweathermap.org/current) to get weather information.
+It uses the OpenWeatherMap Current Weather API (https://openweathermap.org/current) with the requests module to get weather information.
 It uses the iso3166 and colorama libraries to enhance user experience.

 ## Features
 This is quite a basic app but has the following enabled:
-- Weather by city (Current temperature, daily minimum and maximum, humidity, wind speed and direction, sunset and sunsrise information)
+- Clear interface to direct user to specific commands (which are case-insenstive).
+Commands are:
+  - [I] for help/information about the application
+  - [H] for session search history (only valid search options are saved to history)
+  - [Q] for quitting the applicaiton and in doing so, clearing the session history
+  - [W] for getting the weather for a city in particular
+  - The user is also asked if they want to clear their terminal of past interactions
+- Allows user to get the weather by city.
+This includes:
+  - Current temperature
+  - Daily minimum and maximum temperature
+  - Humidity
+  - Wind speed and direction
+  - Sunset and sunsrise times
 - Search history allows the user to view what city they got weather for and the information they were given at the time.
 This is stored in a JSON file which is cleared once the user quits the application.
-- Error handling; provided an external API is used, there are checks in place to check the response received and deliver an appropriate message or response to the user. e.g 200 is good
+- Any errors are handled, especially those to do with using an external API.
+There are checks in place for the response received and deliver an appropriate message or response to the user. e.g 200 is good, 400 is a user error (wrong city typed), 500 is a server error (if the API server crashes)

 ## How to run
 Prior to running the application run ```pip(3) -r install requirements.txt``` in the terminal.